-If you cease being a temporary resident:

-- on or after 1 July 2006 and before 12 December 2006 and remain an Australian resident, you are taken to have acquired assets (other than assets you acquired before 20 September 1985) that do not have the necessary connection with Australia for their market value at that time - on or after 12 December 2006 and remain an Australian resident, you are taken to have acquired assets (other than assets you acquired before 20 September 1985) that are not taxable Australian property for their market value at that time.

-There is an exception to these rules for employee shares and rights.
+If you cease being a temporary resident and remain an Australian resident then you are taken to have acquired assets (other than assets you acquired before 20 September 1985) that are not taxable Australian property for their market value at the time you ceased being a temporary resident.
+There is an exception to this rule for employee shares and rights.